-We sent you this Proxy Statement and the enclosed proxy card because the Board of Directors of Theravance, Inc. (sometimes referred to as the "Company" or "Theravance") is soliciting your proxy to vote at the 2013 Annual Meeting of Stockholders (the "Annual Meeting").
+We sent you this Proxy Statement and the enclosed proxy card because the Board of Directors of Theravance, Inc. (sometimes referred to as the "Company" or "Theravance") is soliciting your proxy to vote at the 2014 Annual Meeting of Stockholders (the "Annual Meeting").
 You are invited to attend the Annual Meeting to vote on the proposals described in this Proxy Statement.
 However, you do not need to attend the meeting to vote your shares.
 Instead, you may simply complete, sign and return the enclosed proxy card, or follow the instructions on the enclosed proxy card to submit your proxy via telephone or on the Internet.

-The Company intends to mail this Proxy Statement and accompanying proxy card on or about March 18, 2013 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail this Proxy Statement and accompanying proxy card on or about April 22, 2014 to all stockholders of record entitled to vote at the Annual Meeting.